 Lectures, he could move online.
 But the dance class?

-“When you are a studio together with mirrors, it’s one thing, but when you are in your basement or bedroom, it’s another thing altogether,” Zager said.
-In this class, the ten students learn and practice about various styles of dance through history.
+“When you are in a studio together with mirrors, it’s one thing, but when you are in your basement or bedroom, it’s another thing altogether,” Zager said.
+In this class, the 10 students learn and practice about various styles of dance through history.
 How could he properly demonstrate the choreography and observe their attempts to learn it?

 The answer came to him in a training session Carroll presented to faculty during the extended spring break.
 The seminars were created to help teachers move their classes online and determine best practices for delivering content to students.
 The lecture class could be taught asynchronously, with readings and assignments spread out over the course of the week.
 But the dance class would work best presented live to students at the regular class time, twice a week.

 At ten o’clock on Tuesdays and Thursdays, Zager and his students gathered together virtually.
 The students see Zager; Zager sees all of the students.
 He demonstrates choreography, moving further from the camera to highlight larger moves, the moving closer to demonstrate smaller gestures.

 It is not ideal.
 The confines of his condo limit the scope of the movements he can perform.
 And his students deal with similar issues—one tunes in from his parent’s basement and others have improvised studio spaces in bedrooms and dens.